deltachat/deltachat-pages/_posts/2024-11-10-why-jsonrpc-bindings-exist.md

 He wrote the [core in C](https://github.com/deltachat/deltachat-core) and forked the Signal android app for the UI, which is written in Java, so the core is connected via CFFI[^CFFI] and [JNI](https://github.com/deltachat/deltachat-android/blob/main/jni/dc_wrapper.c) (java native interface).
-Later [when we moved the core to rust](https://delta.chat/en/2019-05-08-xyiv#the-coming-delta-chat-rustocalypse) the CFFI stayed, and that fact that its API stayed the same is also one of the reasons why the migration from c to rust went so well.
+Later [when we moved the core to rust](https://delta.chat/en/2019-05-08-xyiv#the-coming-delta-chat-rustocalypse) the CFFI stayed, and that fact that its API stayed the same is also one of the reasons why the migration from C to Rust went so well.

 [^CFFI]: the header file [deltachat.h](https://github.com/deltachat/deltachat-core-rust/blob/main/deltachat-ffi/deltachat.h) is an easy way to get an idea of the API

 The advantage of a CFFI is that most programming languages have a built-in way to bind to it.